 Welcome to Megunticook Rowing!
-We are a community-based, non-profit rowing program located on Megunticook Lake, nestled among the Camden Hills of mid-coast Maine.
+We are a community-based, non-profit rowing program located on Megunticook Lake, nestled within the Camden Hills of mid-coast Maine.
 We provide rowing opportunities to women and men of all ages and abilities – from high school to senior citizens.
 We hope you will consider joining us!

 Here in Maine we have incredible quality of place, and Megunticook Rowing provides a great way to enjoy the peace and beauty of one of our wonderful Maine lakes.
 Rowing is an eco-friendly, life-long activity that nurtures a healthy body through the use of all major muscle groups.
 It not only provides the benefits of physical fitness, but also builds friendship, sportsmanship, discipline, fun, teamwork, and camaraderie.